-SDG 1 – No Poverty: Adoption of CE practices, such as repair, remanufacturing and recycling can lead to the generation of employment, which indirectly contributes to poverty reduction.
+SDG 1 – No Poverty: Adoption of CE practices, such as repair, remanufacturing, and recycling can lead to the generation of employment, which indirectly contributes to poverty reduction.
 CE practices, e.g. related to water management and agriculture, also build resilience.
 There are strong synergies with SDGs 8 and 9.

 SDG 2 – Zero Hunger: Implementing CE principles in local agriculture, e.g. composting and diversified integrated farming practices, improves soil which increases farm productivity and system resilience.
 Combined with circular food system initiatives that reduce food-waste and/or cascading of food-waste into animal feed can free up farm-land for human-consumption.

 SDG 11 – Sustainable Cities and Communities: With expected three-quarters of the world’s population living in cities in 2050, a transition to a circular economy is imperative for reducing cities’ resource and environmental impacts.
-Also, CE principles such as modular, adaptable and flexible building design, can help enable access to housing for low-income groups.
+Also, CE principles such as modular, adaptable, and flexible building design, can help enable access to housing for low-income groups.

 SDG 14 – Life below Water: Preventing waste generation and leakages from land-based activities through CE practices will directly reduce waste entering the oceans.
 This also includes the recovery of nutrients from wastewater streams before entering oceans.
-Additionally, CE contribution to tackling climate change will indirectly reduce ocean acidification.
+Additionally, the CE contribution to tackling climate change will indirectly reduce ocean acidification.

 SDGs facilitating the uptake of CE practices